HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 In HCL Volt MX Foundry, set up an [OAuth 2.0 identity provider](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Identity10_VoltMX_OAuth2.html).
 This identity provider must be connected to the same identity provider as the HCL DX environment.

-### Creating a Service using the Custom Data Adapter
+### Creating a Service using the HCL DX Content Adapter

-To configure a new Service in HCL Volt MX Foundry using the Custom Data Adapter:
+To configure a new Service in HCL Volt MX Foundry using the HCL DX Content Adapter:

 1. Refer to the [HCL Volt MX Foundry Documentation](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/ConfigureIntegrationService.html) for instructions on how to create a new Integration Service.
 Select the newly imported WCM V2 Custom Data Adapter as the **Service Type**.